GerHobbelt/PhotonLibOS/doc/docs/introduction/what-is-photon.md

 ### Coroutine runtime

 Photon's runtime is driven by a coroutine lib.
-Out tests show that it has the [**best 🔗**](../performance/network-performance#2-ping-pong) IO performance in the open source world by the year of 2022, even among different programing languages.
+Our tests show that it has the [**best 🔗**](../performance/network-performance#2-ping-pong) IO performance in the open source world by the year of 2022, even among different programming languages.

 ### Core Features